naruzkuraittv/edgereader/README.md

 copy stuff
 then run ctrl + alt + shift + r
-it will take whatever is on your clipboard create a pdf
+It will take whatever is on your clipboard and create a pdf

-if you dont have edge reader enabled you might need to use ctrl + shift + u to auto read for the first time i like it the reading thing to be on fast. you can make it faster or slower by going to voice options on the top right and changing the slider or the speaker
+If you don't have Edge Reader enabled, you might need to use ctrl + shift + u to auto-read for the first time I like it when the reading thing is on fast.
+You can make it faster or slower by going to voice options on the top right and changing the slider or the speaker.

-when you are done close the powershell window
+When you are done, close the Powershell window.